ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ```

 Columns that are not presente in the block will be filled with default values (you can use  [input_format_defaults_for_omitted_fields](../operations/settings/settings.md#session_settings-input_format_defaults_for_omitted_fields) setting here)

-## JSONCompactColumnsMonoBlock {#jsoncompactcolumnsmonoblock}

-Differs from JSONCompactColumns in that it buffers up to [output_format_json_columns_max_rows_to_buffer](../operations/settings/settings.md#session_settings-output-format-json-columns-max-rows-to-buffer)
-rows and then outputs them as a single block.

 ## JSONEachRow {#jsoneachrow}
 ## JSONStringsEachRow {#jsonstringseachrow}